andrejonasson/dynamic-coattention-network-plus/README.md

 ```
 Increasing embedding size and state size should improve performance further.

-Using the DCN+ encoder with a naive decoder achieves ~0.60 Dev F1 with similar states and sizes.
+To achieve higher performance at the cost of longer training while maintaining faster training time than DCN+, use the DCN+ encoder and a naive decoder by importing the DCN+ encoder into `baseline_model.py`.
+Using the DCN+ encoder with a naive decoder achieves >0.60 Dev F1 with similar settings as baseline.

 ## Instructions